 Olivia sat in my lap in the orphanage director’s office and was very happy for a moment.
 Then the crying began.
 It wouldn’t stop.

 Olivia had never been on a car ride before, and the rocky, speedy road trip from the Black Sea coast back to Sofia was a hellish journey filled with . . . well, let’s just say that David was, uh, covered with her last meal at the orphanage.
 We fed her the Bulgarian equivalent of Pepto Bismol, but nothing seemed to help.
 That’s when all the screaming started.
 It would continue for what seemed like a year.

-That first night was Hell Night.
+That first night was Hell Night which added to the possible post-adoption depression.
 Olivia squalled and shrieked, rolled around on the floor, and ripped her diaper off.
 Absolutely nothing could appease her.
 Nobody slept.
 We went to a pharmacy to see if there was anything to calm her down.
 They prescribed Diazepam for her.
 Yes, Diazepam.
-With absolutely no idea that that it was Valium, we took the pharmacist’s word that it would be the perfect, safe solution and gave it to her.
+With absolutely no idea that it was Valium, we took the pharmacist’s word that it would be the perfect, safe solution and gave it to her.
 It never even slowed her down.